imlystyi/imlystyi/README.md

 I'm the Team Leader of the [miu-miu enjoyers](https://github.com/miu-miu-enjoyers) team who are also students of Lviv Polytechnic National University.

 #### Team projects:
 -  [excemath](https://github.com/miu-miu-enjoyers/excemath) - open-source mobile application that helps Ukrainian students to prepare for the math exams.
-The project took first place according to the votes of the jury at the pitching held at the [ELEKS](https://eleks.com/) company.
+The project took first place according to the votes of the jury at the pitching held at the [ELEKS](https://eleks.com/) company
 - [excemath API](https://github.com/miu-miu-enjoyers/excemath-api) - open-source API to the educational projects related to math

 #### My personal projects: